Kshitij1K/CS253A_CPP_Project/README.md

         - Clear Fine Amount is named clearFine

     - class Librarian is named Librarian itself

+- In the User Database, the username for each user is UNIQUE.
+Hence the software will not allow you to add or modify users such that two users have the same username.
+Also, the username and password both should not contain any spaces (again this too will be checked and the software will disallow any such additions or modifications).
+Rest all details need not be unique.

+- Similarly in the Book Database, the ISBN is unique and should contain no spaces.
+The software automatically protects against erroneous inputs (and cancels the faulty operation with a prompt) in this case also.
+Rest all details need not be unique.

 - This code can also be accessed (after 11:59PM on 07/04/2022) on this [github link](https://github.com/Kshitij1K/CS253A_CPP_Project).